mkclev3/machines-that-think/README.md

 I also should have made the graph that I put the skeleton on much bigger so that I have room for more details.

+Also, I was definitely the artist, not PIL.
+All PIL did was make a skeleton and fill it,

 It felt like a very overwhelming project at first, especially since I didn't really know how to code, and I kept having failure after failure.
 However, I really do feel like I grew a lot during it, and I'm slowly understanding that every coding project I ever undertake will probably not make sense for the first decent portion of it, and thats ok!
 I always figure it out eventually, and what felt like a massive task generally isn't.

 I am really happy we didn't have to make 4 pieces, though.
 And at the end of the project, I did reluctantly find myself enjoying the problem solving.
 This was a good project, python is less scary now.